You’ve probably heard a lot about it, but will the reality of the Great Ocean Road live up to your expectations?

 Where to stay on the Great Ocean Road

 Apollo Bay makes the perfect central base from which to explore the beauty of the Great Ocean Coast and the surrounding Otway Ranges.
 While there’s no dearth of accommodation options in this laid-back town, the Comfort Inn The International is an excellent choice.

 With a truly central location right opposite the gorgeous beach, the hotel is a short walk from all the town’s restaurants and bars and right next door to the renowned Great Ocean Road Brewhouse.
 The extremely well facilitated rooms are much more spacious than you would expect.
 Even the standard options offer a separate lounge area and very large bathroom.
 Features include a fridge, microwave, toaster and tea and coffee facilities.
 The free Wi-Fi is a nice bonus.

-Do you have any tips to add to our Great Ocean Road travel guide?
+Do you have any suggestions to add to our list of the best things to do on the Great Ocean Road?
 We would love to hear from you.
 Please leave a comment below.